davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

     - **As a reminder,** you don't just want to generate a number between 0 and 9 as shown in the example above.
 It should be a random number between 0 and X, where X is the current amount of food currently in the stomach!

-  - `getAmountFood` - Inputs nothing, and `returns` (doesn't print!) the current amount of food in the stomach.
+  - `getAmountFood()` - Inputs nothing, and `returns` (doesn't print!) the current amount of food in the stomach.

-  - `getAmountDigested` - Inputs nothing, and `returns` the total amount of food that the stomach has digested.
+  - `getAmountDigested()` - Inputs nothing, and `returns` the total amount of food that the stomach has digested.

-  - `toString` - Inputs nothing, and `returns` a String that summarizes the state of the stomach.
+  - `toString()` - Inputs nothing, and `returns` a String that summarizes the state of the stomach.
 This method does not print to the screen!
-In other words, you need to define a local `String` variable that is assigned something like `Ingested: <X>, digested: <Y>`, where `<X>` and `<Y>` refer to those respective  values that are stored in those instance variables.
+In other words, you need to define a local `String` variable that is assigned something like `In stomach: xx, out of stomach: yy`, where `xx` and `yy` refer to those respective  values that are stored in those instance variables.

     - To do this method, you'll probably want to start by creating a local `String` variable that you'll later `return`.
 You can initially assign an empty string to it: `""`, and build this string up piece by piece using the `+=` operator.
 For example,